cascadiajs/cascadiajs-2019/src/views/page/content/mentor-mixer.md

 # Mentor Mixer

-In order to make sure that our scholarship recipients and other members of our community who are new to tech get the most out of their CascadiaJS experience, we are organizing a pre-conference Mentor Mixer.
-Conference attendees who are new to tech or feel like they would benefit by being connected to mentors should feel free to attend.
-This event will take place in the evening and will feature a mix of some short talks and plenty of time to network and meet people.

-Stay tuned for more information about this event and instructions on how to RSVP.
+New to tech?
+Or maybe experienced and also searching for someone who can mentor you and help you grow?
+Come join us at our pre-conference Mentor Mixer!
+We'll have a Flash Mentoring hour where you'll rotate around to connect with potential mentors and fellow CascadiaJS attendees, as well as a networking hour.
+Come prepared with any questions you might have about career advice or how to get the most out of the CascadiaJS conference.

+##### 5:30pm: Event Kickoff
+##### 6:00pm-7:00pm: Flash Mentoring Rotations
+##### 7:00pm-8:00pm: Networking Hour
+##### 8:15pm: Closing Remarks

 ## Sponsored By DocuSign

-We could not put on this event without the financial and volunteer support of DocuSign!
+We could not put on this event without the financial and volunteer support of [DocuSign](https://www.docusign.com/)!